Corbin Carroll Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA among all league pitching staffs (3.90).

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (69 total, one per game).
+- The Guardians surrender the 10th-fewest home runs in baseball (73 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.